Achtung Baby: Background

-After U2's 1987 album The Joshua Tree and the supporting Joshua Tree Tour brought them critical acclaim and commercial success, their 1988 album and film Rattle and Hum precipitated a critical backlash.
+After U2's 1987 album The Joshua Tree and the supporting Joshua Tree Tour brought them critical acclaim and commercial success, their 1988 double album and documentary film Rattle and Hum precipitated a critical backlash.
 Although the record sold 14 million copies and performed well on music charts, critics were dismissive of it and the film, labelling the band's exploration of early American music as "pretentious" and "misguided and bombastic".
 U2's high exposure and their reputation for being overly serious led to accusations of grandiosity and self-righteousness.

 Despite their commercial popularity, the group were dissatisfied creatively; lead vocalist Bono believed they were musically unprepared for their success, while drummer Larry Mullen, Jr. said, "We were the biggest, but we weren't the best."
 By the band's 1989 Lovetown Tour, they had become bored with playing their greatest hits.
-U2 believe that audiences misunderstood the group's collaboration with blues musician B.B.
-King on Rattle and Hum and the Lovetown Tour, and they described it as "an excursion down a dead-end street".
+U2 believed that audiences misunderstood the group's collaboration with blues musician B. B. King on Rattle and Hum and the Lovetown Tour, and they described it as "an excursion down a dead-end street".
 Bono said that, in retrospect, listening to black music enabled the group to create a work such as Achtung Baby, while their experiences with folk music helped him to develop as a lyricist.
 During a 30 December 1989 show near the end of the Lovetown Tour, Bono said on stage to the hometown crowd in Dublin that it was "the end of something for U2", and that "we have to go away and ... dream it all up again".
 Following the tour, the group began what was at the time their longest break from public performances and album releases.